 Recommended Mirroring and Streaming Devices

 Tell me, which way to connect your computer to your TV do you want to try for your family?
-Got any questions about how?
-Leave me a comment.
+Got any questions about how to use tv as a second monitor?
+Leave me a comment below.

 Want some techie homeschooling tips and inspiration delivered to your inbox?
 Sign up here for weekly-ish emails from me.